-Two directors report to the Chief Executive and form the authority's management team together with the Chief Financial Officer and the Council's Solicitor, who act as specialist advisors.
-During 2017/18, the Management Team was broadened to include the remaining four Heads of Service.
+Two directors report to the Chief Executive and form the authority's management team together with six Heads of Service for the authority, one of whom is the Section 151 Officer.
 The Management Team assists the Chief Executive with the strategic and overall management of the organisation.
 The Constitution makes it responsible for overseeing and co-ordinating the management, performance and strategic priorities of the authority within the agreed policy framework and budget.
 Each member of the management team takes lead responsibility for major elements of the authority's business.

-The Management Team collectively and individually are responsible for securing the economical, effective and efficient use of resources as required by the duty of best value.
+The Management Team collectively and individually are responsible for securing the economic, effective and efficient use of resources as required by the duty of best value.
 Powers delegated to each member of Management Team, together with other officers, are documented in the constitution.